10 Screening Questions That Reveal a Candidate's True Skills

-A resume tells you where a candidate has been.
-A great screening question tells you what they can do.
-If you want to stop wasting time on unqualified applicants, you need to ask questions that cut through the noise and assess real-world skills.
-The best way to do this is with an automated screening quiz at the very top of your funnel.
+Resumes are terrible predictors of skill.
+They tell you where a candidate has been, not what they can do.
+If you want to stop wasting time on unqualified applicants, you need to ask questions that cut through the noise and assess real-world abilities.

-Here are 10 types of questions you should be asking, perfect for your next Sift quiz.
+Here are 10 types of pre-screening questions you should be asking, perfect for your next Sift quiz. **Using these questions is a crucial step in pre-qualifying candidates based on actual problem-solving abilities rather than just resume keywords.**

 Category 1: The Non-Negotiables (Yes/No)

 These are your knockout questions.
-The answers determine if the candidate meets the absolute minimum requirements.
+The answers determine if the candidate meets the absolute minimum requirements for the job.

 1. The Experience Gate